Microgateway Custom Resources

 • Once the token has been exchanged, this token is cached in the session handling persistence.
 As a result, the duration for which the token remains cached is influenced by the following session parameters:

-• Lifetime: Configurable via the CR SessionHandling setting.
+• Idle timeout: Configured via the CR SessionHandling setting.

-These settings determine how long the cached token is retained and whether a fresh token exchange will be triggered.
+The parameters determine how long the cached token is retained and a fresh token exchange is triggered if one of the thresholds are reached.

 Logging cached tokens

 Each request logs whether a token was reused from the cache or newly exchanged.
-This information can be found in the access log entry under the path: airlock.access_control.token_exchange.sequence[].cached
+This information can be found in the access log entry under the path: airlock.access_control.details.token_exchange.sequence[].cached

 If “cached”: true, it indicates that the token was reused from the session cache.